Lower–Middle Jurassic sequences between Whitby and Saltwick - an excursion

 Locality 1 [NZ 902 115]

 From the East Pier a good view can be had of the western end of East Cliff.
 The lower third of the cliff is made up of shales of the Alum Shale Member (Lower Jurassic).
-Resting on these is a 0.75 m ironstone (the Dogger Formation), overlain by the sandstones, shales and siltstones of the Saltwick Formation (30 in).
+Resting on these is a 0.75 m ironstone (the Dogger Formation), overlain by the sandstones, shales and siltstones of the Saltwick Formation (30 m).
 Above these are orange-weathering marine sandstones of the Eller-beck Formation (6 m).

 Between Localities 1 and 2, strong jointing in the Alum Shale has been exploited by marine erosion to produce small embayments and caves in the cliff.
 These joints strike parallel to the north–south Whitby Fault, which passes through the harbour region.
 Notice also the low-angle westerly-dipping joints which could easily be mistaken for bedding but which cut across bands of concretions.